 The control of invasive species will improve habitat for waterfowl, fish, and other wildlife.
 As well as protect the very healthy diversity of native aquatic plants contained in Amos Lake.

-Prevention is the best option to maintain this status.
+Prevention is the best management option.
 Therefore, we encourage the use of clean boat hygiene practices.
-Boats (trailers and motors too) should be inspected for plant fragments before launching in the water and after boats have been hauled out of the water.
+All vessels ( boats, kayaks, canoes, paddleboards, PWC, sailboats, rafts) , trailers and motors too should be inspected for plant fragments before launching in the water and after boats have been hauled out of the water.
 Be part of the solution, join the Clean Drain, Dry initiative.

-- CLEAN off all plant parts, animals, and mud from boat and equipment (e.g. boots, waders, fishing gear).
+- CLEAN off all plant parts, animals, and mud from boat and equipment (e.g. boots, waders, fishing gear, and hull).
 Use a power wash station if available.

-- DRAIN onto land all items that can hold water (e.g. buckets, wells, bilge, and ballast).
+- DRAIN onto land all items that can hold water (e.g. buckets, wells, bilge, and ballast or other places that may collect water)

 - DRY all items completely before launching into another body of water.